Luke12781/Eng220GroupProject/README.md

 Luke Bennet:
-I helped create the plan for the project and will be cleaing and preparing the data we'll be using.
+I helped create the plan for the project and will be cleaning and preparing the data we'll be using.